drinkthis4me/Nuxt3-auth/README.md

   Clear user state.

-  Planned: clear token/cookie in localStorage.
+  Clear jwt Token from localStorage.

--  useAuthStore.me()
+- useAuthStore.whoAmI()

+  Call api: '/auth/whoami'

+  Set useAuthStore.currentUser state to response.

-   Planned: fetch token/cookie and set userInfoStore.user state.
+   Planned: fetch token/cookie

 - useauthStore.signup()

-    Call api: '/auth/signup' to register a new user.
+  Call api: '/auth/signup'

+  Set useAuthStore.currentUser state to response.

+  Store jwt Token in localStorage.

 # server

 A fake backend server with api.

 ## routes/auth/login.post.ts
-Receive request body.
+- Read and check request body.

-Check if email or password is blank.

-Check if email exists in the data base.
+- Check if user exists in the data base.

-Verify pw with bcrypt.js.
+- Verify the password with bcrypt.js.

-Finally return user data without password.
+- Issue a JWT token.
+- Return user info and token.

 ## routes/auth/logout.post.ts
+- Check JWT token from request body.
-return user as null
+- Return user as null.

-## routes/auth/me.get.ts
+## routes/auth/whoami.get.ts
-work in progress
+- Read and check authorization header.
+- verify the old token.
+- Issue a new token with prolonged life.
+- Return user info and new token.

 ## routes/auth/signup.post.ts
-receive request body.
+- Receive and check request body.

-Check if email already exists in the data base.
+- Check if email already exists in the data base (duplicate user).

-Create a new user object.
+- Create a new user.

-Push new user to the data base.
+- Push new user to the data base.

-Finally return user data without password.
+- Issue a jwt token
+- Return user info and token.

 Planned: hash the password

 ## api/users.get.ts
 List of all user.

-Check if user is admin.
+- Read and check authorization header.

-Simulate fetching delay by setTimeout.
+- Simulate fetching delay by setTimeout.
+- Return all users list